rpavlov/rpavlov.com/source/2020-11-15-home-network.html.md

 ## Dropbox replacement

-Dropbox can't really be trusted, so I trade reliability and security for decreased paranoia.
+Dropbox can't really be trusted, so I trade reliability and security for dubiously decreased paranoia.
 Instead I use [Syncthing](https://syncthing.net/) which runs on each client device (laptops, PC)  and doesn't require hosting.
 It works out of the box flawlessly.

 ## Next up